How to Stop Comparing Yourself to Others

 Peter's Comparison

-After Jesus restored Peter and gave him a mission, Peter looked at John and asked, "Lord, what about him?"
+After Jesus restored Peter and gave him a mission, Peter looked at John walking nearby and asked the most natural question in the world: "Lord, and what shall this man do?"

-In other words: His path is not your concern.
+In other words: his path is not your concern.
 Your job is to follow Me.
+That answer is for Peter, and it is for you.

 Paul's Warning